slidevjs/slidev/docs/guide/install.md

 :::

-Follow the prompts and it will open up the slideshow at `http://localhost:3030/` automatically for you.
+Follow the prompts and it will open the slideshow at `http://localhost:3030/` automatically for you.

-It also contains the basic setup and a short demo with instructions on how to get started with Slidev.
+It also contains a basic setup along with a short demo with instructions on how to get started with Slidev.

 ## Install Manually

-If you still prefer to install Slidev manually or would like to integrate it into your existing projects, you can do:
+If you prefer to install Slidev manually or would like to integrate it into an existing project, you can do:

 ```bash
 npm install @slidev/cli @slidev/theme-default